 Left standing there gobsmacked, steamrolled and whatever other term he could come up with, Angel realized Cordelia had suddenly invited herself to live with him.
 Maybe opportunity did come knocking.
 Even for vampires.

 He resolved suddenly that this was one opportunity he would not let slip away.
 Now he wouldn’t have to make up more excuses to keep Cordelia with him after dark.
 No matter where she went, she’d be coming right back here by bedtime.

 Bedtime.
-That made for some interesting possibilities, Angel realized.
-Though his overeager thoughts were way, way ahead of any reality that he figured Cordelia would be ready for.
+That made for some interesting possibilities, Angel realized even though his overeager thoughts were way, way ahead of any reality that he figured Cordelia would be ready for.